plivo/guMCP/src/servers/notion/README.md

-# Notion GuMCP Server
+# Notion guMCP Server

-GuMCP server implementation for interacting with Notion using OAuth authentication.
+guMCP server implementation for interacting with Notion using OAuth authentication.

 ---